amitha511/Students-App/README.md

 The app contains a list of students with their details and photo.
 Each student has a check box indicating the status of the student.<br>
-pressing the check button will change the check status of that student.

 # Features: